charcoalphp/charcoal/README.md

 ## Changelog

+### 0.2
+_Unreleased_

+- Added the "delegates" feature.
+- Setting value with a separator now tries to set as array.
+- Implements the container-interop interface.

 ### 0.1.1

-_Unreleased_
+_Released on 2015-12-02_

-- Removed the second argument for the constructor (currently unused)
+- Removed the second argument for the constructor (currently unused).
-- Clearer error message on invalid JSON files
+- Clearer error message on invalid JSON files.
-- Fix composer.json and the autoloader
+- Fix composer.json and the autoloader.
-- Various internal changes (PSR2 compliancy, _with psr1 exception_)
+- Various internal changes (PSR2 compliancy, _with psr1 exception_).

 ### 0.1
 _Released on 2015-08-25_

 - Initial release of `charcoal-config`,